-Dear Friend:
+Dear Massachusetts Employer:

 Sexual harassment on the job is illegal.
 Courts and government agencies have made this clear.
-In preparing this information booklet, the New Hampshire Advisory Committee to the U.S. Commission on Civil Rights believes it will help employers take simple preventive steps to ensure a dignified and businesslike work environment, comply with the law, and recognize situations of potential liability.
-Some employers in New Hampshire already have taken such measures.
-For example, the State, one of New Hampshire's largest employers, has taken several steps suggested in this guide to address the problem of sexual harassment.
-The guide contains the following sections:
+This booklet will help you take simple preventive steps to ensure a dignified and businesslike work environment, comply with the law, and recognize situations of potential liability.
+Some employers in Massachusetts already have taken such measures.